a20351766/udo.1.4.0/docs/source/submit_cr.rst

 This will open up an editing session using your favorite command-line editor where you will fill in a commit message.
 Add a commit message.

-.. note:: Note that for the Hyperledger Fabric project(s) we would have a
+.. note:: Note that for the Hyperledger UDO project(s) we would have a
           title line that includes the JIRA number of the issue to which the change request applies.
 Please review the
           :doc:`guidelines <Gerrit/changes>` for change requests.